ibm-cloud-docs/secrets-manager/secret-access.md

 After your secret has been rotated, you can view the previous secret value from the **Version history** option.
 {: tip}

-You can also retieve a secret's details such as expiration date, and rotation interval or state.
+You can also retrieve a secret's details such as expiration date, rotation interval, or state.

 1. In the **Secrets** table, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) to open a list of options for your secret.
 2. To view the secret value, click **Details**.

-You can further filter retrieved secrets from the filter option in the Secrets table, and select a secret group and/or secret type.
+You can further filter retrieved secrets from the filter option in the Secrets table, and select a secret group, secret type, or both.
 {: note}